GoyalLab/plateviewer/README.md

 # 96-Well Plate Viewer (PyQt)

-This desktop application allows you to browse image datasets from high-content microscopy (e.g., Incucyte) using an intuitive plate-based interface.
+This desktop application allows you to browse image datasets from high-content microscopy (e.g., Incucyte) using a plate-based interface.

 ---